 We’ll have over 10,000 registrations for the 2018 Annual, and with 3 Annuals and a bunch of smaller events under our belts, we’ve learned a lot about how to help our sponsors meet their goals.
 We also have a new VP of Events and event management team on board this year, so we’re going to be making a lot of changes to the sponsor areas — with a focus on creating a better experience for both sponsors and attendees.

-First up, we’re building a huge VIP Sponsor tent with tables and room for 2000+ attendees to hang out between sessions and during breakfast, lunch and happy hours.
-That’s right… the food will be in the sponsor pavilion, so everyone will be there.
-We’ll have room for about the first 50 sponsors inside, and it’s already 80% sold out.
-To secure your VIP booth location or learn about other SaaStr partnership opportunities, drop us your info or email firstname.lastname@example.org today!
+First up, we’re building a huge Sponsor Hub close to all the action, and we’ll food there so attendees will hang out with you between sessions and during breakfast, lunch and happy hours.
+That’s right… the food will be in the sponsor hub, so everyone will be there.
+We’ll have room for about the first 65 sponsors inside, and it’s already 90% sold out.
+To secure your VIP booth location or learn about other SaaStr partnership opportunities, drop us your info or email email@example.com today!